dvoraka/av-service/README.md

 From version 0.6 it is mostly a file service with an AV checking.
 Currently it is still a bit experimental feature.
+So if you need the AV checking only you can use the maintained 0.5 version.

 ### Contribution
-Possibilities: Quality assurance (QA), Front-end for REST services (statistics and file storage), Linux admin for better deployment and distribution, Wiki mage, Server for testing
+Possibilities: Quality assurance (QA), Front-end for REST services (statistics and file storage), Linux admin for better deployment and distribution, Wiki mage, Server for testing, or we can find something else for you

 ---